desuk/desuk.github.io/content/_index.md

 obliged to advise that he will no longer be able to continue his duties in future.
 >
-> An insert in the last issue of blue light requesting volunteer(s) for the role produced no results.
+> An insert in the last issue of Blue Light requesting volunteer(s) for the role produced no results.
 >
 > So again I am writing, to  all members, to request any suitably experienced